LiNaNiNa/TP-IGL-E-School/ReadME.txt

-<h1 align="center" >MySchool</h1>

-## Introduction
+Introduction

-- MySchool is a virtual School manager via the internet.
+MySchool is a virtual School manager via the internet.
 It assists all the functions any educational member wants to do: from making agendas to sending feedbacks.
-- MySchool is the link between Teachers, students and even administration alike in the most secure way.
+MySchool is the link between Teachers, students and even administration alike in the most secure way.
-- Checking Agendas, marks or even Courses, is easy, safe and fast using MySchool.
+Checking Agendas, marks or even Courses, is easy, safe and fast using MySchool.
-- MySchool: a creation of ESI students that is most recommended to use.
+MySchool: a creation of ESI students that is most recommended to use.

-## Development
+Development:
 MySchool have been developed under a php-laravel environment using React JS library and a MySQL database.

-## Requirments and Installation
+Requirments and Installation
 In order to use this project, for developpment purposes, your machine should have:
-- Xampp ( an easy to install Apache distribution containing mySQL, PHP, and Perl. ) : [here](https://www.apachefriends.org/fr/download.html)
+- Xampp ( an easy to install Apache distribution containing mySQL, PHP, and Perl. ) : https://www.apachefriends.org/fr/download.html
 - Composer ( tool for dependency management in PHP.
-It allows you to declare the libraries your project depends on and it will manage (install/update) them for you. ): [here] (https://getcomposer.org/download/ )
+It allows you to declare the libraries your project depends on and it will manage (install/update) them for you. ): https://getcomposer.org/download/
-- Node JS ( to use ReactJS ) : from [here] ( https://nodejs.org/en/download/)
+- Node JS ( to use ReactJS ) : from https://nodejs.org/en/download/

-Then you should clone this project from the gitHub ( [link] ( https://github.com/LiNaNiNa/TP-IGL-E-School ) ).
+Then you should clone this project from the gitHub ( link: https://github.com/LiNaNiNa/TP-IGL-E-School )

 Once the project is in your local machine, run the Shell ( bash ) from its main directory.
 Perform these commands: